tonylukasavage/cv2r/README.md

 * Identify "immobile" enemies and make sure they aren't at the top or bottom stairs
 * change sprites on boss drops to match the item you're actually getting
 * Disable password
-* represent seed value on title screens with game icons (like ALttP rando)
 * Graveyard Duck (come on grom!)
 * adjust sales prices for progression items (re-route ROM access based on inventory)
 * fix low priority screen rendering